nishants/jeyson/README.md

   "list"    : ["one", "two", "three", "four", "five"], }
  ```
 ### Scopes
-#### Any field on scope object is available as local variable in expressions
+Any field on scope object, is available as local variable in expressions.

 e.g.  Given scope defined as :
  ```javascript